 If you’ve tried to remove your rig’s black streaks by washing and scrubbing, and the stains persist, you may have no choice but to resort to a dedicated product designed to remove RV black streaks.

-Since we don’t allow black streaks to form on our RV, we don’t have personal experience with this product.
-But Reliable 1 gets very good reviews from RVers who’ve had to deal with the plague of the dreaded RV black streaks.
-It’s safe, non-toxic, and biodegradable, so it won’t cause harm!
+Since we don’t allow black streaks to form on our RVs, we don’t have personal experience with this product.
+But Reliable 1 gets very good reviews from RVers who’ve had to deal with the plague of the dreaded black streaks.
+It’s safe, non-toxic, and biodegradable, so it won’t cause harm to your RV’s finish or decals!

 Dealing With Stubborn, Baked-On Black Streaks

-If, after all of the above, your RV is still left with hints of black streaks showing, you may need to step things up a bit.
-If the streaks were left on the finish for an extended period, and/or if your RV was left out in the sun for a long time, they may be baked into the surface as oxidation.
-While the steps/products above may have helped minimize them, they won’t address the oxidation that’s occurred.
+If, after all of the above, your RV is STILL left with hints of black streaks showing, you may need to step things up a bit.
+If the streaks were left on the finish for an extended period (and/or if your RV was left out in the sun for a long time) they may be baked into the surface as oxidation.
+While the steps/products above may have helped minimize them, they won’t address the oxidation that has occurred.

-Instead, you’ll need to use a product that’s able to remove the oxidation from the fiberglass gelcoat or clear coat paint finish.
+Instead, you’ll need to use a product that’s able to remove oxidation from fiberglass gelcoat or clear coat paint finishes.
 Because most of those products are abrasive and, if not used correctly, can leave scratches/swirls in your RV’s finish, we recommend Meguiar’s Ultimate Compound:

 No One Likes Dealing With RV Black Streaks!